 Lesson 07 - Writer's Workshop

-There are many ways to hold successful writer's workshops.
-And this will be the focus in this lesson: examining the writer's workshop as a tool to meet your students' diverse needs.
+There are many ways to hold a successful writer's workshop.
+That's what this lesson will focus on: examining the writer's workshop as a tool to meet your students' diverse needs.
 You will also learn the three components of a successful writer's workshop: the mini-lesson, writing time, and sharing time.

 Lesson 08 - The Six Traits of Writing